wty-ustc/e2style/README.md

  * [Paper](https://wty-ustc.github.io/inversion/paper/A%20Simple%20Baseline%20for%20StyleGAN%20Inversion.pdf)
  * [Video Inversion Examples](https://youtu.be/gJwFgdRHK0M)

-Note that **Once our paper is accepted, we will release the code and pre-trained models**.
-Please stay tuned.
+Note that `Once our paper is accepted, we will release the code and pre-trained models.
+Please stay tuned.`

 <img src='imgs/teaser.png'>